Engin-Boot/capture-behavior-of-a-visit-counter-travikumar201/needs-tech.md

   When the server restarts

-  Then manual visitor count kept by the person is added to the visit-counter
+  Then add manual visitor count kept by the person into the visit-counter

 Scenario: Reconcile counts if the sensor is offline for a while